-Even though we know that Solomon was brilliant and really good with words (see 1 Kings 4:29-32), this opening line doesn’t necessarily indicate authorship, as if Solomon wrote the poems.
+Even though we know that Solomon was brilliant and really good with words (see 1 Kings 4:29-32), this opening line doesn’t necessarily indicate authorship, as though Solomon wrote the poems.
 In fact, he almost certainly did not write the book, given that the speaking voice is mostly that of a young woman.
-When he is mentioned, which is not that much, he’s described in third-person (Song 1:5, 3:7-11, 8:11-12).
+When he is mentioned--which is not that much--he’s described in third-person (Song 1:5, 3:7-11, 8:11-12).
 Additionally, Solomon is simply an odd candidate as the book’s author.
-The poems celebrate the love between a man and woman, and they are one another's only lover.
+The poems celebrate the love between a man and woman, and they are one another's only lovers.
 And Solomon, if you recall, had in the ballpark of 700 wives (political marriages), and an additional harem of 300 women on retainer for his sexual appetite (see 1 Kings 11:1-4).
 Needless to say, it’s very difficult to imagine him ever writing poetry like we see in this Song.

 Wisdom Literature At Large